-As at December 31, 2020, Cameco disclosed estimated: (i) mineral reserves of 165.6 Mlbs of U308 at an average grade of 15.92% U3O8; and (ii) measured and indicated resources, exclusive of reserves, of 104.8 Mlbs at an average grade of 13.88% U3O8 and inferred resources of 22.8 Mlbs at an average grade of 5.55% U3O8, for the project.
+As of December 31, 2020, Cameco disclosed estimated: (i) mineral reserves of 165.6 Mlbs of U3O8 at an average grade of 15.92% U3O8; and (ii) measured and indicated resources, exclusive of reserves, of 104.8 Mlbs at an average grade of 13.88% U3O8 and inferred resources of 22.8 Mlbs at an average grade of 5.55% U3O8, for the project.

 The project is permitted for a maximum of 18 Mlbs U3O8 of annual production.
 Ore is mined at Cigar Lake utilizing unique ground freezing from surface to mitigate risks of high-pressure ground water and increase geotechnical stability and vertical jet boring technology from underground.
 The ore is ground, thickened and blended into a slurry which is then shipped 69 km north to the McClean Lake mill for processing and production of calcined uranium ore concentrate.
 Cameco also disclosed that estimated operating costs for the mine are $15.98 per pound U3O8 based on operating and capital cost estimates for the estimated life of mine, stated in constant 2020 dollars and reflecting a forecast life of mine mill production of 163.1 Mlbs U3O8, including estimated milling costs.
 This would place Cigar Lake amongst the lowest cost uranium projects in the world.

-Historical Deposit Information
+Historical Project Information